 Source: Axwoman software, Dr B Jiang

 The concepts behind space syntax and isovist analysis are combined in Turner’s Depthmap software (Turner, 2004).
 This uses a similar approach to that of Rana (2004b) described in the preceding subsection (Section 6.3.3, Line of sight).
 First, a vector file (e.g. a DXF file) of the building or street layout to be analyzed is loaded.
 Then a fine grid of points/cells is overlain on the parts of the diagram or map that is to be analyzed.
 The program computes the Euclidean inter-visibility between each pair of points in the set (essentially a visibility graph) and from this can, for example, color code each cell in a raster view of the map according to the number of other points it is visible from (a form of global visibility ranking).
 With this starting point, a range of visibility and connectivity measures can be computed.
 Furthermore, using a similar starting point with a greedy algorithm, Depthmap can also automatically generate an axial map and related measures.
 Figure 6‑26 provides simple illustration of these concepts.
 This shows the internal space of an art gallery with its rooms and connecting doors.
-Locations that have the highest levels of overall visibility are colored red and yellow, and the computed axial lines, with color coding, are also displayed.
+Locations that have the highest levels of overall visibility are colored red and yellow, and the computed axial lines, with color coding, are also displayed (see website for full colored version).

 Figure 6‑26 Depthmap — Gallery space visibility map